teuben/teunix/docs/astronomy-on-ubuntu.md

       sudo apt install saods9

-* the command **xdg-open** will open a file with the appropriate mime-type
+* the command **xdg-open** will open any file with the appropriate mime-type.
+If the argument is a directory, a file browser (e.g. Nautilus or Dolphin will  be used)

 ## Less nice things about Ubuntu

-* snaps and flatpaks  (appimage work a lot better ) - but this is controversial
+* snaps and flatpaks  (appimage work a lot better ) - but this is controversial.
+I'll devote a whole section on this below.

 * related to xdg-open:   when you install certain new packages, sometimes this will trump the program you had before and you loved.
 I've been unpleasantly bitten by this a few times.
 My JPG's were opened by gwenview, when I installed krita, suddenly by this krita editor.
 WTF.
 Now where again is this mime-type list and how do you edit it?
 This will